 Tangential questions - If you have an unrelated question, or question only loosely related to the headline topic, open a new thread and link back to your first one.

-Putting your query into the right category and with good tags can be important to making it visible to the right people.
+Putting your query into the right category and tagging it with relevant key-terms is important to helping make your thread it visible to the right people.
 Many folks only regularly follow certain categories and tags.

 Goals of this guide